atomone-hub/govgen/CONTRIBUTING.md

 ### Updating Documentation

-If you open a PR in Gaia, it is mandatory to update the relevant documentation in `/docs`.
+If you open a PR in GovGen, it is mandatory to update the relevant documentation in `/docs`.

 ### Changelog